Mattala Rajapaksa International Airport: Later developments

 As the access road is rarely used, pieces of the safety net on the access road have been removed to create gateways for cattle to enter the road.
-The malfunctioning light system makes the road preferable for wild elephants to roam at night and the road is also used to dry pepper harvests.
+The malfunctioning light system makes the road preferable for wild elephants to roam at night, and it is also used to dry pepper harvests.

-The unused air cargo terminals were leased by the Paddy Marketing Board (PMB) to store the rice bumper harvest from the region which allowed the Airport to make revenues larger than flight-related activities.
-In 2016, over 300 soldiers, police officers and volunteers were deployed to chase away wild animals from the airport.
-Firecrackers were used to scare away the animals, however, the operation was unsuccessful and a bigger operation was planned.
+The unused air cargo terminals were leased by the Paddy Marketing Board (PMB) to store the region's bumper rice harvest, allowing the Airport to generate revenues greater than those from flight-related activities.
+In 2016, over 300 soldiers, police officers, and volunteers were deployed to chase away wild animals from the airport.
+Firecrackers were used to scare away the animals; however, the operation was unsuccessful, and a bigger operation was planned.

-However, due to the runway renovations of Bandaranaike International Airport Mattala Rajapaksa International Airport (MRIA) briefly became busier with at least five flights using the airport daily.
+However, due to the runway renovations of Bandaranaike International Airport, Mattala Rajapaksa International Airport (MRIA) briefly became busier with at least five flights using the airport daily.
 Some passengers were unhappy with what was described as a three-hour wait in the middle of a jungle.

-SriLankan Airlines, Mihin Lanka, Cinnamon Air, Air Arabia and Flydubai served Mattala in the beginning, but the majority soon ended service.
+SriLankan Airlines, Mihin Lanka, Cinnamon Air, Air Arabia, and Flydubai initially served Mattala, but most soon ended operations there.
 Air Arabia ended its flights from Sharjah only six weeks after beginning service, citing low demand.
 SriLankan Airlines operated a hub at the airport until 2015.
 In triangle routings through Colombo, the airline flew to Bangkok, Beijing, Chennai, Jeddah, Malé, Riyadh, Shanghai, and Tiruchirappalli from Mattala.
-The hub was closed on 17 January 2015, as the airline was accruing great losses on the routes.
+The hub was closed on 17 January 2015 because the airline was incurring significant losses on the routes.
 Mihin Lanka flew from Mattala to Gaya and Medan but that airline also ended flights.